Enhanced interrogation techniques: Prosecution of John Kiriakou

-Former CIA officer John Kiriakou in 2007 was the first official within the U.S. government to confirm the use of waterboarding of al-Qaeda prisoners as an interrogation technique, which he described as torture.
+Former CIA officer John Kiriakou in 2007 was the first official within the US government to confirm the use of waterboarding of al-Qaeda prisoners as an interrogation technique, which he described as torture.
 On October 22, 2012, Kiriakou pleaded guilty to disclosing classified information about a fellow CIA officer that connected the covert operative to a specific operation.
 He was sentenced to 30 months in prison on January 25, 2013.
+Kiriakou was the only person to be prosecuted in relation to the Enhanced Interrogation Program.

 European Court of Human Rights decisions

 On July 24, 2014, the European Court of Human Rights ruled that Poland violated the European Convention on Human Rights when it cooperated with the US, allowing the CIA to hold and torture Abu Zubaydah and Abd al-Rahim al-Nashiri on its territory in 2002–2003.
 The court ordered the Polish government to pay each of the men 100,000 euros in damages.
 It also awarded Abu Zubaydah 30,000 euros to cover his costs.
 On May 31, 2018, the ECHR ruled that Romania and Lithuania also violated the rights of Abu Zubaydah and Abd al-Rahim al-Nashiri in 2003–2005 and in 2005–2006 respectively, and Lithuania and Romania were ordered to pay 100,000 euros in damages each to Abu Zubaydah and Abd al-Nashiri.